 The player characters wag their tails up and down at a constant split-second rate, except in both Bubble Bobble Part 2 games (NES and Game Boy).
 In Bubble Memories, Bub and Bob don't have the constant wagging-tail rate but still do it.

 Bubble Symphony gives the four player-characters some idle animations based on their gender.
 If you leave your character alone some more, he/she will do something else.
 Bub or Bob will sleep, and Coro or Kulu will sit down, shake her head as she takes out a mini-mirror out of Hammerspace and look at herself through it.
 When they're human, their actions are different.
 They all blink at the constant split-second rate.
-Bub or Bob will blink quickly a few times, sit down and take out his straw he blows bubbles with.
+Bub or Bob will stop blinking, then blink quickly a few times, sit down and take out his straw he blows bubbles with.
 He blows through it a few times, but it doesn't work, so he blows so hard he shakes around, and then sits down facing the player, closing his eyes.
 Coro or Kulu will happily put her hands to her mouth and do a little cheer to the left and right before facing toward the player, sitting down and closing her eyes.

 Inexplicable Treasure Chests: A huge chest, usually containing food items, drops down at the end of each level in Rainbow Islands and after defeating a world boss in Bubble Symphony and Memories.
 Another chest is the basis of one of Symphony's bad endings.